There are approximately 100 million cups of tea made a day in the UK. A small part of a person's day, but a significant one nonetheless.

 Often a cup of tea can act as an icebreaker and encourage us to relax.
 Tea contains the amino acid L-theanine, which can help us to reduce stress, anxiety and improve relaxation, and may also promote a sense of mindfulness.

 It's not just important for our service users, but also for carers.
-Encouraging carers to take the time for themselves throughout the day is a great way to reduce and cope with carer fatigue.
+Encouraging carers to take the time for a cuppa throughout the day is a great way to stay hydrated, energised and reduce and cope with carer fatigue.

 Carer fatigue is when a carer ‘burns out’ and has difficulty looking after themselves whilst they focus on caring for others.
 Carer fatigue can also have a negative effect on your mental and/or physical health, which is why it’s important to prioritise your wellbeing and make sure you take regular breaks.
 To find out more, read our top 10 wellbeing tips for care assistants here.